os12/calc/README.md

   * Builds on Windows and Linux
 * [glog](https://github.com/google/glog)
   * Implements logging and assertions

+Also, the code includes a [big number](http://www.imach.uran.ru/cbignum) library which implements arbitrary precision integers.
+So, things like these compute: ```10**100``` and the result is presented in the "big" box in the UI.

 ## The build process
 First get the code: